IAvecilla/Prograrr/README.md

 - Unified view of all media requests from Jellyseerr
 - Real-time download progress from Sonarr/Radarr queues
 - Torrent status and speed from qBittorrent
-- Usenet download progress from SABnzbd (optional)
+- Usenet download progress from SABnzbd
-- Optional API key authentication to protect API routes
-- Clean, modern dark UI
-- Automatic refresh every 15 seconds

 ## How It Works